TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 By the end of this lesson, you should be able to do the following:

-- Explain best practices in git commit
+- Explain the best practices for Git commits
-- Use git workflow to make an open source contribution
+- Use a Git workflow to make an open source contribution
-- Explain common git terms and uses
+- Explain common Git terms and uses
-- Understand inner workings of git
+- Understand the inner workings of Git

 ### Introduction